-The Mirror Effect: Navigating Reflections of Unhealed Wounds
+The Mirror Effect: When Other People Reflect Unhealed Wounds Back to You

 The Reality of Being a Mirror